Alastair Stewart: 2020s

 In early January 2020, Stewart engaged in a dispute on Twitter with Martin Shapland, a black man.
 During the dispute, Stewart made a tweet addressed to Shapland which quoted the line "Most ignorant of what he's most assur'd – His glassy elegance – like an angry ape" from the Shakespeare play Measure for Measure.
 ITN received public complaints about this post and others.
 On 29 January 2020, Stewart deleted his Twitter account and announced he would be stepping down as an ITV News presenter.
 The following day, an ITN source said his departure came after "multiple 'errors of judgment' in his use of social media", not just the Measure for Measure quote.
-After Stewart's departure, Shapland said "I understand that Mr Stewart has acknowledged the words he used were misjudged and has expressed regret at what happened.
+Following Stewart's departure, Shapland said "I understand that Mr Stewart has acknowledged the words he used were misjudged and has expressed regret at what happened.
 I thank him for that...
 It is regrettable that he has decided to stand down and I take no pleasure in that."

-Later in 2020 Stewart worked as a relief presenter for Talkradio.
+Later in 2020, Stewart worked as a relief presenter for Talkradio.
 In early April 2021 it was announced that he would join GB News to host a weekend news and current affairs programme.
 On 16 July 2021, he announced he would temporarily suspend hosting on GB News following a hip injury and returned on 28 August 2021.
 He covered for Andrew Neil from 30 August until 3 September.

+On 19 March 2023, GB News aired the final edition of Alastair Stewart & Friends.
+Stewart announced his retirement a few days later.
+He stated that he would continue to contribute to GB News as an occasional guest and pundit, and provided commentary on the Coronation of King Charles III on Saturday 6 May.

 Personal life

 Stewart has been married to Sally Ann Jung since 1978 and has four children.
 His son Alex Stewart was formerly a football analyst for Tifo Football, a division of The Athletic.
-He and his wife live on a farm in Hampshire.
+He and his wife live on a farm in Bramdean, Hampshire.
 His nephew is actor Nick Hendrix.

 In 2003 Stewart was banned from driving for 23 months and fined £3,000; he had been arrested, charged and convicted of drink driving after crashing his car into a hedge and telegraph pole whilst three times over the legal alcohol limit in June 2003.
 He had the original 30-month ban reduced after he agreed to go on a rehabilitation course for disqualified drivers.

+In September 2023, Stewart announced during an interview on GB News that he had been diagnosed with early-onset vascular dementia after suffering a "series of strokes" and began to feel "discombobulated" when [undertaking] simple tasks around the house.
+Stewart had smoked since his teens and had smoked up to 40 cigarettes a day, but said the diagnosis had led to him "stopping smoking, going on longer dog walks and trying to keep his brain active with puzzles."